E3SM-Project/polaris/docs/users_guide/machines/index.md

 # A root directory where MPAS standalone data can be found
 database_root = /home/xylar/data/mpas/mpas_standalonedata

-# The parallel section describes options related to running tests in parallel
+# The parallel section describes options related to running tasks in parallel
 [parallel]

 # parallel system of execution: slurm or single_node